ThinThin-15/EntraAgent/README.md

 * Navigate to the home screen of the [Azure AI Foundry Portal](https://ai.azure.com/)
 * Select Quota Management buttom at the bottom of the home screen
 * In the Quota tab, click the GlobalStandard dropdown and select the model and region you are using for this accelerator to see your available quota.
-Please note gpt-4o-mini and text-embedding-ada-002 are used as default.
+Please note gpt-4o-mini is used as default.
 * Request more quota or delete any unused model deployments as needed.

 ## Deployment